Introduction to the buildsystem¶

 Godot uses SCons to build.
 We love it, we are not changing it for anything else.
 We are not even sure other build systems are up to the task of building Godot.
 We constantly get requests to move the build system to CMake, or Visual Studio, but this is not going to happen.
 There are many reasons why we have chosen SCons over other alternatives, for example:

-- Godot can be compiled for a dozen different platforms.
-All PC platforms, all mobile platforms, many consoles, and many web-based platforms (such as HTML5 and Chrome PNACL).
+Godot can be compiled for a dozen different platforms: all PC platforms, all mobile platforms, many consoles, and WebAssembly.

 So, please try to keep an open mind and get at least a little familiar with it if you are planning to build Godot yourself.

-Please refer to the documentation for Compiling for Android, Compiling for iOS, Compiling for OSX, Compiling for Universal Windows Platform, Compiling for the Web, Compiling for Windows and Compiling for X11 (Linux, *BSD).
+Please refer to the documentation for Compiling for Android, Compiling for iOS, Compiling for macOS, Compiling for Universal Windows Platform, Compiling for the Web, Compiling for Windows and Compiling for X11 (Linux, *BSD).

 Note that for Windows/Visual Studio, you need to use